NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Tahagata.md

   - name: ""

   - name: "Presaging Reflection"
     desc: " (occult,visual) A creature within 30 feet who Seeks as a 1 minute activity (gazing carefully at the reflections upon the tahagata's body) can see a glimpse of their own fate.
-This acts similarly to a _Read Omens_ spell, but the predictions are made with one especially incorrect assumption.
+This acts similarly to a _[[Spells/Read Omens|Read Omens]]_ spell, but the predictions are made with one especially incorrect assumption.
 If the tahagata is aware of such observation, they can choose to purposefully twist the vision that the creature sees.
 In that case, the GM makes a secret DC 25 Will check save for the observer; on a failure, the tahagata shows them a false vision of the tahagata's design, often one that leads the observer to harm.
 A creature can only ever benefit from viewing any given tahagata's reflection a single time."

 abilities_mid:
   - name: ""
   - name: "Enoptromancy"
-    desc: "`pf2:r` (concentrate,curse,occult) **Trigger** The tahagata is Juxtaposed and takes damage from one of the Juxtaposed creature's allies.\n**Effect** The Juxtaposed creature must attempt a DC 24 Will check save; on a failure, the Juxtaposition ends and the creature is affected by an _Inevitable Disaster_ spell dealing 35 damage instead of 55, with the triggering ally being the source of the spell's eventual damage, if possible."
+    desc: "`pf2:r` (concentrate,curse,occult) **Trigger** The tahagata is Juxtaposed and takes damage from one of the Juxtaposed creature's allies.\n* * *\n\n**Effect** The Juxtaposed creature must attempt a DC 24 Will check save; on a failure, the Juxtaposition ends and the creature is affected by an _[[Spells/Inevitable Disaster|Inevitable Disaster]]_ spell dealing 35 damage instead of 55, with the triggering ally being the source of the spell's eventual damage, if possible."

   - name: "Fortune Weakness"
-    desc: "  A tahagata takes 10 additional damage from damaging effects with the fortune trait or benefiting from an effect with the fortune trait (for instance, attacks affected by a _True Strike_ spell)."
+    desc: "  A tahagata takes 10 additional damage from damaging effects with the fortune trait or benefiting from an effect with the fortune trait (for instance, attacks affected by a _[[Spells/Sure Strike|True Strike]]_ spell)."

 attacks:
   - name: ""